asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/index.md

----

-**Tip: A word of advice**
+!!! tip A word of advice
     If you're familiar with the bridging code in `features.c`, you probably have a good idea of how big a task this work is.
 When you do away with the bridging loop, lots of things break, and they aren't all obvious.
 CDRs break.
 CEL breaks.
 Queue Logs probably break.
 AMI is wonky.
 DTMF handling has to be tweaked significantly.
 Lots change.

     This is scary, but it's time.

----
+[//]: # (end-tip)

 Requirements and Specification